hdlugas/MZsearch/paper/paper.md

 # Author Contributions

 S.K. conceived the study and contributed to the overall study design and interpretation.
-H.D. implemented the initial idea, expanded and improved upon it, and was responsible for coding the developed methods.
-Both S.K. and H.D. contributed equally to the manuscript preparation, including drafting and revising the paper.
-Given their significant and complementary contributions to both the conceptual and technical aspects of the study, we consider them equal contributors.
-X.Z. was involved in preliminary discussions and in editing the manuscript.
+H.D., X.Z., and S.K. collaborated on discussing the design, features, and structures of the developed software package.
+H.D. implemented the initial idea, further expanded and refined it, and was responsible for coding the developed software package.
+H.D., X.Z., and S.K. reviewed and edited the manuscript.
+Both H.D. and S.K. contributed equally to the manuscript preparation, including drafting and revising the manuscript.

 # References